idptools/goose/README.md

 ## Changes

 The section below logs changes to GOOSE.

+#### V0.1.3 - Bug fixes and more tests.
+(December 2023)

+Wrote up tests for nearly all possible combinations of creating sequences by specifying different numbers of sequence properties.
+Found some bugs along the way and fixed them (as far as I can tell).
+Generally made sequence generation more robust across parameter space.
+Fixed some issues with exceptions.
+Updated minimum kappa parameter to a value of 0.03 because GOOSE often has a hard time getting to 0.0.
+Also increased max hydropathy value that GOOSE can generate to 6.6 on the adjusted Kyte-Doolittle scale.

 #### V0.1.2 - New features, bug fixes, general improvement.
 (October 2023)